List of Ghostbusters characters: Lenny Clotch

 Leonard "Lenny" Clotch is the mayor of New York City.
 He was played by David Margulies in the films Ghostbusters and Ghostbusters II, and by Frank Welker in the animated series The Real Ghostbusters.
 Though skeptical of the Ghostbusters due to his Catholic background (in reality, Margulies was Jewish), Clotch is apparently open-minded on the paranormal and thus quietly and reluctantly supports them when facing supernatural crisis.
 By 1989, Clotch is running for governor, and is assisted by Jack Hardemeyer until Clotch fires him for misconduct; he later rehires him.
 During the supernatural chaos "Vigo Incident of '89", Clotch meets the ghost of deceased mayor Fiorello La Guardia, which was an unpleasant experience for him.
-By 1991, in Ghostbusters: The Video Game, he is succeeded by Jock Mulligan as mayor.
+By 1991, in Ghostbusters: The Video Game, he is succeeded by Jock Mulligan as mayor implying he has become governor.
+Decades later, in Ghostbusters: Frozen Empire, they are succeeded by Walter Peck.